Quirky Meeting Rooms for Hire in London

 • State-of-the-art auditoriums – Impressive, ultra high-tech A/V systems, huge capacities, and beautiful designs make London’s auditoriums unique.
 They’re ideal for large conferences, panel discussions and talks designed for big audiences.

 • Creative studio spaces – Here it’s all about the designer’s imagination.
-Quirky meeting rooms can be found in unexpected places.
-For instance, Hill Valley at Headspace makes a wonderful meeting space with a twist, because of its modern and colorful interiors.
+Funky meeting rooms can be found in unexpected places.
+For instance, Mortimer House makes a wonderful meeting space with a twist, because of its modern and colorful interiors.
 Looking for something a little more left-field?
-Unique conference rooms often feature unconventional breakout areas, furnished with stylish sofas and comfy bean bags, which are great for networking.
+Cool meeting rooms often feature unconventional breakout areas, furnished with stylish sofas and comfy bean bags, which are great for networking.
 With Tagvenue you can easily hire alternative meeting rooms in central London, as well as in other areas of the city.
 We love to think outside the box!

 • Blank canvas and dry hire meeting spaces – These types of venues are the most versatile of all.
 You can easily transform a blank canvas venue into a quirky meeting room or fun office space.
 Need some ideas?
 Think decor in the colours of your company’s logo, chalkboards and, most importantly, comfortable seats.

-• Unique design rooms - Bedouin Tent, a structure made in Saudi Arabia and covered in woven goat's hair, a dining room with huge, red, extendable door, a meeting room with images of DC superheroes, or a fancy lounge with a rolling ceiling.
+• Unique design rooms - Bedouin Tent, a structure made in Saudi Arabia and covered in woven goat's hair, a dining room with a huge, red, extendable door, a meeting room with a fascinating design, or a fancy lounge with a rolling ceiling.
 Sounds extravagant, doesn’t it?
-Find these and more quirky venues on Tagvenue!
+Find these and more informal meeting spaces on Tagvenue!

 • Location – See if it’s convenient for your guests to get to the venue.
 Make sure there are major transport hubs and parking spaces nearby.
 London is a massive city, so this part is particularly important.